Fozil Musaev

-Career
+Club career

-In 2007-2008 he played for Nasaf Qarshi.
-On 4 January 2013 Bunyodkor announced signing of Fozil Musaev.
+In 2007–08 Musaev played for Nasaf Qarshi.
+On 4 January 2013, Bunyodkor announced signing of Fozil Musaev.

 On 19 July 2013, Musaev signed one-year deal with Qatari club Muaither SC.

 International career

 Musaev has represented Uzbekistan at several international levels.
 He played for Uzbekistan U-19 in the 2008 AFC U-19 Championship.
 In 2011, he played for Uzbekistan U-22 and 2012 for Uzbekistan U-23 in qualification matches for 2012 Summer Olympics.

 He played his first match for the main national team on 1 February 2009, in a friendly match against Azerbaijan ended with 1–1.